mateeeeeee/lucc/README.md

 ## Command line options
   * -h, --help: for displaying available compile options
-  * -c, --nolink: no linking is preformed, only .obj files are produced
+  * -c: no linking is preformed, only .obj files are produced
-  * -S, --noassembly: no assembling is preformed, only .asm files are produced
+  * -S: no assembling is preformed, only .asm files are produced
-  * -E, --only-pp: Only preprocessor is run
+  * -E: Only preprocessor is run
   * -d: Directory where the source files are located
+  * -i: Input files
-  * -o: The name of the output file
+  * -o: Output file
-  * -dll: builds a dll
+  * --dll: builds a dll
-  *	-lib: builds a lib
+  *	--lib: builds a lib
-  * -ast-dump: Dump AST to console
+  * --astdump: Dump AST to console
-  * -test: used for running g-tests
+  * --test: used for running g-tests
-  * -i: input test code (used for g-tests)
+  * --ti: input test code (used for g-tests)

 ## Dependencies
   * MASM (included with Visual Studio) is used as an assembler.